An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Orbifolds of 3D Layer Groups

-Every layer group admits a canonical planar projection obtained by forgetting the transverse structure and retaining only the in-plane symmetries.
-This projection preserves all symmetry features that act within the layer, while collapsing purely three-dimensional features such as in-plane mirrors, in-plane glides, in-plane rotations, or screw displacements parallel to the layer into their two-dimensional counterparts.
+Every layer group admits a canonical planar projection obtained by forgetting the transverse structure.
+This projection preserves all symmetry features that act within the layer, while collapsing purely three-dimensional features such as in-plane mirrors, in-plane glides, in-plane rotations, or screw rotations parallel to the layer into their two-dimensional counterparts.
 This projection is used solely to relate the layer group to its 2D planar orbifold, whose Euler characteristic and symbolic cost were analyzed in the preceding subsections.
 The third column of Tables~\ref{tab:layer-symbols-table1} and~\ref{tab:layer-symbols-table2} record the 2D wallpaper group corresponding to the projection of the layer group, given both in HM notation and in the associated Conway symbol of the resulting two-dimensional orbifold.

-The fourth and fifth column of Tables~\ref{tab:layer-symbols-table1} and~\ref{tab:layer-symbols-table2} list our new orbifold symbol for each layer group and the corresponding underlying manifold.
-This symbol is unique, determined entirely by the singular features of the action of the group on the thickened plane.
-Note that the orbifold of a layer group may sometimes differ from the asymmetric unit as given in the ITE, in particular when the later is only defined on the upper half plane, generating sharp discontinuity in the pattern, since an orbifold would contain the full thickness.
-A concrete example is presented in Section~\ref{sec: fabrics} (see garter stitch in Figure 5).
+The fourth column of Tables~\ref{tab:layer-symbols-table1} and~\ref{tab:layer-symbols-table2} list our new orbifold symbol for each layer group.
+This symbol is determined by the orbifold features of the action of the group on the thickened plane, independently of any coordinate system, and each layer group has a different symbol.
+Note that the polygon corresponding to the flat orbifold of a layer group may sometimes differ from the asymmetric unit as given in the ITE.

-The assignment of symbol costs established in Table~\ref{tab:layer-symbols-cost} shows that each orbifold of layer groups satisfies the same cost condition as its planar projection: since thickening a 2D wallpaper orbifold preserves the Euler characteristic of its underlying space, the total deficit contributed by all singularities of a layer orbifold must be the same, and no further singular terms can appear in three dimensions.
-This extends Conway’s Magic Theorem to the layer-group setting and ensures both the existence and the uniqueness of the orbifold symbol: for each layer group, there is exactly one symbol with total cost $2$.